7 Best Replacement Window Brands for Homes of 2024

 Double-Hung

-This type of replacement window is most popular in residential homes.
-It is comprised of two separate window sashes, one that slides up and one that slides down.
-This allows you to open the window from both the top and bottom to improve air circulation.
+This type of replacement window is most prevalent in residential homes.
+It comprises two separate window sashes, one that slides up and one that slides down.
+This allows you to open the window from the top and bottom to improve air circulation.

 Single-Hung